-Namespace content is persistently stored in what is referred to in this document as a repository.
-Each RNS service provider provides services for a namespace derived by the names and associated mappings that are contained within the corresponding repository.
+Namespace content is stored in what is referred to in this document as a repository.
 This specification does not prescribe the type of data store to be used as the repository of namespace content.
-Furthermore, implementation specific arrangements, such as sharing a single repository between multiple RNS service providers or enable a single RNS service provider to leverage multiple repositories, are not mandated by this specification.

 This specification does not mandate how namespace content is to be distributed.
 It does not specify how to distribute, replicate, or maintain consistency between multiple repository replicas.
 However, since the specification does describe operations that allow for namespace content to be updated, it must therefore require that all updated operations comply with the following update semantics.
 Any operation that modifies namespace repository content SHOULD support update semantics that ensure atomic updates to namespace content.
 This means that operations like create, delete, and update SHOULD guarantee synchronized processing that prevents update contingencies based on concurrent execution.